caseyg/awesome/TOPICS.md

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Build your next app with sync.
+*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.